it-projects-llc/addons-dev/pos_cashier_select/README.rst

  POS Cashier Select
 ====================

-This module allows to select cashier before payment in POS.
+This module adds cashier select pop-up that appears before payment in POS.
-You can confirm choice by scanning barcode or do it in a usual way.
+You can confirm choice by scanning cashier's barcode or do it in a usual way.

 Credits
 =======